-Google generally no longer accepts ads for addiction treatment programs.
+Google now only accepts addiction treatment ads from LegitScript-vetted addiction treatment centers and counseling practices.
 You’ll have to choose your ad copy, the landing page content and the keywords very carefully in order to successfully attract these prospective members or clients without veering into forbidden addiction treatment marketing territory.

 Promotion of adult-oriented products and services

 You’re probably thinking “We’re a health club, not a strip club!
 We don’t even offer adult-oriented products or services!”

 Not so fast!
 Plenty of fitness businesses offer conditioning programs designed to maximize breasts, booties, or other male or female body parts — and promotional images that zoom in on the areas of interest are very common.
 Moreover, lots of health clubs offer non-surgical spa treatments promoted as female beauty enhancements.